Borkkris/Borkkris/README.md

 - 👋 Hi, I’m @Borkkris
 - 👀 I’m interested in ...
 HTML + CSS
 - 🌱 I’m currently learning ...
-HTML + CSS + PYTHON
+HTML + CSS + JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...